Section III: Teaching

 6. Faculty should submit office hours to his/her supervisor and to the Academic Affairs Office as soon as possible after each semester's course schedule is finalized.

 7. Faculty should post their office hours on their office doors and in their syllabi by the second week of the semester.

 O. Teaching Environment

-- 6. Please inform your Chair or the Dean of Instruction academic office if there are problems, defective heating or cooling, or inadequate seating arrangements, in your classroom.
-If technology problems occur with the sympodium or projector, please notify the T&LC.
+6. Please inform your Chair or the Dean of Instruction or the Academic Affairs Office if there are problems, defective heating or cooling, or inadequate seating arrangements, in your classroom.
+If technology problems occur with the sympodium or projector, please notify the Teaching and Learning Center.

 P. Guest Speakers